 Spring is a unique season that comes with its own trail conditions and phenomena.
 Any day could feel awfully summery, or conversely, a lot like winter.
 Read on to be prepared for these conditions, and read this for more spring packing tips.
 Spring sets itself apart from the other seasons with the melt, a new wildlife experience, and the wildflowers in bloom.

-The snow may not be gone as soon as you think!
-(It’s dumping, and we’re forecasted for 5-10” as I’m writing this on April 10.)
-The snow that is there is probably hard-packed and has done some melting and re-freezing.
+Trails still tend to be very snowing in the spring and the snow that is there is probably hard-packed and has done some melting and re-freezing.
 If there’s not snow and ice on the trail you’re hiking, there's probably mud because it just melted a couple of days ago!
 Check RMNP's Trail Conditions Report before you lace up your boots.

 Snowshoes may not be the most help, as you likely won’t be sinking, but traction devices like micro-spikes will keep you from slipping and sliding.
 Those can easily be rented at the Estes Park Mountain Shop.
 Waterproof boots, gaiters, and long moisture-wicking socks are your best friends.
 If you're looking for extra stability, you can always lean on hiking poles.